Photocopiers Terrified the Publishing World

 The writer was of course referring to the Watergate scandal and Daniel Ellsberg’s use of photocopiers to leak the Pentagon Papers to the press.
 The hypothetical was actually a reality.
 While the USSR kept strict control over the technology, highly regulating the machines until 1989, the free world was left to deal with the ‘consequences’ of freedom.

-A 1963 article - syndicated thoughout the US - painted a damning picture of the future copy machines would bring upon publishers and writers: "…the authors and book publishers of America are beginning to suspect that what is meat for the photocopying industry will turn out to be poison for writers."
+A 1963 article - syndicated throughout the US - painted a damning picture of the future copy machines would bring upon publishers and writers: "…the authors and book publishers of America are beginning to suspect that what is meat for the photocopying industry will turn out to be poison for writers."

 The piece noted stories circulating in the literary world about a Texas professor creating custom anthologies for his students, thereby "cheating poets and short story writers of anthology fees."
 The author cautioned that "The photocopying threat brings the technological revolution home to writers, who are among the last individualists among us," which "would serve to make the life of the freelancer more hazardous than it is at present."